 provides the least expensive shipping rates for parcels leaving the US.
 International

-shipments go via USPS International Priority mail for a flat rate of $45 to
+shipments go via USPS International Priority mail for a flat rate of around $85 to

 anywhere that USPS goes.
-(Canadian customers pay only $30) Our shopping cart
+(Canadian customers pay around $55) Our shopping cart

 can handle international transactions, all you need to do is use the shopping